John Florio: Florio & Queen Anne

 With the accession of James I John Florio's life at court begins a new chapter.
 He became Groom of the Privy Chamber, lived at court, and had a prestigious position at the centre of power.
 From 1604 to Queen Anne's death in 1619 he had a secure income, and his life was on a steadier course.

 Florio's duties and his influence over the Queen at court emerge from various official documents.
 First, he became reader in Italian to Queen Anne and one of the grooms of her privy chamber.
 In a document dated March 1619 there is a list of Queen Anne's "Grooms of the Privy Chamber" with the length of their service and the amounts of their yearly salary.
 In this Florio is stated to have served her for fifteen years at a salary of one hundred pounds per annum.
 This makes 1604 the year in which John Florio began his court service.
 A groom's salary was sixty pounds per annum.
 The higher rate in Florio's case seems to have been due to his additional functions as reader in Italian and private secretary to the Queen.
 He also wrote her letters and interviewed people for her.
 In addition to his attendance on the Queen, John Florio was also tutor in Italian and French to Prince Henry at court.
 In November 1606 Anne of Denmark gave him a valuable cup as a present at the christening of his grandchild, bought from the goldsmith John Williams.

 Diplomatic affairs

-From Ottaviano Lotti's dispatches, the representative of the Grand Duke of Tuscany in London, we know that John Florio had a major and confidential role with the Queen at court.
+Ottaviano Lotti, a representative of the Grand Duke of Tuscany in London, wrote to Florio in August 1606 for help to buy hunting dogs to present to Anne of Denmark, keeping the gift a secret from Jane Drummond, an influential gentlewoman in Anne of Denmark's household.
+From Lotti's dispatches, we know that John Florio had a major and confidential role with the Queen at court.
 This throws a flood of light upon Florio's position with the Queen, which turns out to have been much more important than has hitherto been guessed.

 Florio was also in close contact with Giovanni Carlo Scaramelli, Secretary to the Signoria; their relationship was important as it determined the political relationship between Venice and London at the time.
-Other ambassadors Florio got in contact with are Zorzi Giustinian, ambassador of Venice in London from January 1606 to 1608, Nicolo Molino, Henry Wotton, and many others.
+Other ambassadors Florio got in contact with are Zorzi Giustinian, ambassador of Venice in London from January 1606 to 1608, Nicolò Molin, Henry Wotton, and many others.
 This diplomatic partnership between London and Venice, the English and Venetian agents and ambassadors, had John Florio as the crucial link between the two worlds.